a5a5aa555oo/rtl8xxxu/README.md

    use the command `usb_modeswitch` or `eject` to switch it to "Wifi Mode" first

-2. Install gcc, make, linux-headers and other packages required to build this module
+2. Install gcc, make, linux-headers, dkms and other packages required to build this module

 3. Build and install the module